baspete/node-red-contrib-predix-timeseries/README.md

 # node-red-contrib-predix-timeseries

 These are [Node-RED](http://nodered.org) nodes that interface with the Timeseries microservices on [General Electric's Predix platform](https://www.ge.com/digital/predix) specifically for the functions of data ingestion and data query.
 The nodes simplify the process of data ingestion and data query without requiring users to develop an actual application on the Predix platform.
 For more information on Predix, please refer to [Predix resource](https://www.predix.io/resources).

+For more information of these nodes, please refer to the tutorial on [http://developers.sensetecnic.com](http://developers.sensetecnic.com/article/tutorial-using-fred-to-interface-timeseries-on-predix/)

-For a quicker way to setup the Timeseries microservice on Predix, please refer to [predix-timeseries-setup-guide](https://github.com/SenseTecnic/node-red-contrib-predix-timeseries/blob/master/predix-timeseries-setup.md).
+For a quick way to setup the Timeseries microservice on Predix, please refer to [predix-timeseries-setup-guide](https://github.com/SenseTecnic/node-red-contrib-predix-timeseries/blob/master/predix-timeseries-setup.md).

 ## Pre-requesites